-Lean Six Sigma is the combination of two process improvement methodologies, namely “Lean” and “Six Sigma”; these two factors make Lean Six Sigma… while in other news, two plus two equals four.
+Lean Six Sigma is the combination of two process improvement methodologies, namely “Lean” and “Six Sigma”; these two factors make Lean Six Sigma.

 Lean is a methodology designed to improve a business by preserving quality and value but with less work, and Six Sigma is a system that was invented to improve the quality of process outputs by identifying and removing the causes of defects.

-Six Sigma is a technique that was introduced by engineers Bill Smith and Mikel J Harry while working at Motorola in 1986 and it is capitalised due to the fact it’s now a registered Motorola trademark, so don’t you dare think of claiming it for your own.
+Six Sigma is a technique that was introduced by engineers Bill Smith and Mikel J Harry while working at Motorola in 1986 and it is capitalised due to the fact it’s now a registered Motorola trademark.
 It is reported that Motorola reduced manufacturing costs by $1.4billion from 1987-1994, you can see why they would trademark the system behind this.
 I can’t believe I didn’t think of that sooner.

 The reason Lean Six Sigma came to be was to give the Japanese business model “Kaizen” competition, and Kaizen is literally the Japanese word for “continuous improvement” so straight away Lean Six Sigma was up against it.